 or2relsip -p project -r region -a address

-All commands used for static IP management are not available in the EPAM-MSQ3 region as well as in Microsoft Azure regions.
+All commands used for static IP management are not available in Microsoft Azure regions.

 Security Groups is an Amazon solution that provides virtual firewalls to control traffic for the instances within one group or another.
 When you run a VM in AWS (either via Amazon Management Console or EPAM Orchestration tools), you can associate one or several security groups with this VM.